 Introduction: With the introduction of Intensity Modulated Radiotherapy (IMRT) approach, better dosimetry results and patient outcomes has been attained for various anatomical sites.
 In present study, a comparative dosimetric evaluation of Volumetric-Modulated Arc Therapy (VMAT) versus two techniques of IMRT i.e. Dynamic IMRT (d-IMRT) and step & shoot IMRT (ss-IMRT) was done for thoracic esophageal cancer.

 Results: VMAT and d-IMRT plans were nearly equivalent for PTV coverage, homogeneity index (HI), and uniformity index (UI) (p> 0.05).
-However, VMAT and d-IMRT plans had superior PTV coverage, HI and UI, (p < 0.01) than ss-IMRT.
-The Dmean and D95 differed significantly among the three techniques of VMAT, ss-IMRT, and d-IMRT (p< 0.006).
+However, VMAT and d-IMRT plans had superior PTV coverage, HI, and UI, (p < 0.01) than ss-IMRT.
 For PTV, the Dmean, D98, and D95 values in ss-IMRT were significantly less than VMAT and d-IMRT (p< 0.05).

-Conclusion: VMAT and d-IMRT results in homogeneous dose distribution and may be preferred for treating thoracic esophageal carcinoma as compared to ss-IMRT.
-VMAT may be a better option with equivalent or superior dose distribution, uniformity and homogeneity.
+Conclusion: All three techniques are able to provide a homogeneous and conformal dose distribution.
+VMAT offers better homogeneous dose distribution and may be preferred for treating thoracic esophageal carcinoma.
+Thus, the multi-arc VMAT technique may be a better option with equivalent or superior dose distribution, uniformity, and homogeneity.

 Keywords